Android Central Verdict

 I also like that Fitbit is continuing its trend of including six months of Fitbit Premium with the Luxe, just like it has with the Sense smartwatch.
 Fitbit Premium includes guided workouts, advanced health metrics, and guided meditation sessions like the Mindful Method activities hosted by Deepak Chopra.

-The Health Metrics Dashboard goes hand-in-hand with the Stress Management Score to show your historical trends regarding breathing rate, heart rate variability, skin temperature variation, and oxygen saturation (Sp02), the last feature Fitbit said is "coming soon."
+The Health Metrics Dashboard goes hand-in-hand with the Stress Management Score to show your historical trends regarding breathing rate, heart rate variability, skin temperature variation, and oxygen saturation (Sp02).

 Most of these holistic health features are, in fact, available on Fitbit's other trackers and smartwatches, but it is nice to see that Fitbit is also focusing on them as part of the Luxe's marketing message.
 It's important to look good, but it's more important to feel good, and that's the balance that Fitbit is trying to achieve here with the Luxe.